Platinum as an investment: Platinum coins and bars

-Platinum bars are available from different foundries in different sizes, like 1 oz, 10 oz, 1 kg.
-Platinum coins are another way to invest in platinum, although relatively few varieties of platinum coins have been minted, due to its cost and difficulty in working.
+Platinum bars are available from different foundries in different sizes, beginning at 1 gram, on up to 1 oz, and even 10 oz and 1 kg bars.
+Platinum coins are another way to invest in platinum.
 Since 1997, the United States Mint has been selling American Platinum Eagle coins to investors.

 Jewelry as investment

-Jewelry has long been a store of wealth in countries such as India, but this method of holding value to pass on to one's heirs has also seen popularity in Europe as well as the United states beginning in the late 2010's.
+Jewelry has long been a store of wealth in countries such as India, with platinum increasingly popular as a metal of choice for jewelry in the nation with one of the highest cultural tendencies for jewelry purchases for both gifts and for investment.
+This method of preserving wealth is also popular in Europe as well as the United States.

 Accounts

 Most Swiss banks offer platinum accounts where platinum can be instantly bought or sold just like any foreign currency.
-Unlike physical platinum, the customer does not own the actual metal but rather has a claim against the bank for a certain quantity of metal.
+Unlike physical platinum, the customer does not need to touch or come into physical possession of the actual metal but rather has a claim against the bank for a certain quantity of platinum metal.